lambdamusic/The-Musical-Code/README.md

 > Algorithmic composition is the technique of using algorithms to create music -- [Wikipedia](https://en.wikipedia.org/wiki/Algorithmic_composition)

-Yes, that's a rather unconvential way of making music.
+Admittedly, that's a rather unconventional way of making music.
 But it's also fun and (in its own way) spectacularly unique.
 You can also do that *live* too, in front of an audience sitting or dancing: it goes by the name of  [livecoding](https://en.wikipedia.org/wiki/Live_coding).

 ## Extempore Extensions